-Listening to Country is offering a series of free masterclasses in 2022 and 2023 with a focus on capacity building for First Nations artists and scholars.
+Listening to Country is offering a series of masterclasses across 2025-2028 with a focus on capacity building for First Nations artists and scholars.
 We are providing opportunities to learn new skills in acoustic ecology, field recording, audio production, arts health and Indigenous research methodologies.
 Participation in these programs will offer direct pathways to collaborate on Listening to Country in the future which could involve field work (recording the sounds of Country across Australia), workshop facilitation and collaborative audio production with Aboriginal and Torres Strait Islander participants in prisons, hospitals or Elders/seniors in care off Country.
+The 2025 program will launch soon.

 Listening to Country Background